 What to expect when you arrive

-Currently, Maui is offering a voluntary second COVID-19 test after arrival.
-This testing is free.
+Currently, Maui is asking arriving passengers to take a second COVID-19 test after arrival.
 The state will also be randomly and voluntarily testing 10% of all arrivals four days after landing in the islands.
 This is intended to track trends and make program adjustments as needed.

 Keep up to date